 The subsequent statement issued online followed this up with "even when doing these activities, you should be minimising time spent outside of the home and ensuring you are 2 metres apart from anyone outside of your household."

-All community spaces other than parks are being closed, and all "gatherings of more than two people in public" have been banned.
+All community spaces other than parks are closed, and all "gatherings of more than two people in public" are banned.

 As well as limiting the spread of coronavirus, another reason life has changed so rapidly over the past few weeks is the need to protect the NHS from becoming overwhelmed.
-Attitude to risk has changed massively in a matter of days.
-I'd argue that our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.
+Attitude to risk has changed massively.
+Our decisions on how, when and where to cycle now needs to weigh up the potential risks with the known benefits.
 Cycling is now one of the only permitted activities outside of your own home, as you can maintain social distancing at all time.

 **** HOW, WHERE AND WHEN PEOPLE RIDE THEIR BIKES WILL DETERMINE HOW LONG THIS ACTIVITY IS ALLOWED. ******

-If the Covid-19 virus cannot be contained, and/or people are seen to be breaking the spirit of the measures, then we can expect further restrictions, similar to those being imposed in parts of mainland Europe - i.e. no outside exercising at all.
+If the Covid-19 virus cannot be contained, and/or people are seen to be breaking the spirit of the measures, then we can continue to expect further restrictions, and this has already begun in Wales.
+Parts of mainland Europe have had rules of no outside exercising at all.

 Basically don't do anything that could be put on social media as an example of why all cyclists are irresponsible, why cycling could be spreading coronavirus or risking overwhelming our NHS.
 We don't want cycling being banned completely.